openvinotoolkit/openvino/ngraph/python/BUILDING.md

     pip3 install cython

- ### Configure and Build as a part of OpenVINO™ Toolkit
+ ### Configure and Build as a part of OpenVINO™ Toolkit on Linux and macOS

 The following section illustrates how to build and install OpenVINO™ in a workspace directory specified by the `${OPENVINO_BASEDIR}` variable.
 Set this variable to a directory of your choice: